ShadowPic/PublicTestProjects/jmeter/docker/StorageTechnologies.md

 - -StorageAccount (required)
   - The string name for the storage account you are uploading
 - -Container (required)
-  - Blob Storage container that you are uploading the results to.
+  - Blob Storage container that you are uploading the results to
 - -StorageAccountPathTopLevel (optional)
   - If you override your default test name the new name will become the root folder in the target container blob in the Azure Storage Account
-- -SqlServerPresent (optional)
-  - This boolean flag confirms that the user has a SQL Server Database set up to proceed with publishing results to Power BI
-- -AzureContainerInstance
-  - The string name of the Azure Container Instance
-- -ResourceGroup
-  - The string name of the resource group which the Azure Container Instance resides in

 ## Viewing results in Power BI
 **Report: jmeter report.pbit** in the docker directory